Fruits Basket: Manga

-Anime
+Anime (2001)

-The first Fruits Basket anime adaptation has also been well received, ranking third in Anihabara's list of top televised anime series in Japan for February 2002.
-In the June 2002 issue of Animage magazine, the series was first in a list of the best twenty anime series in Japan.
-In 2001, the Fruits Basket anime won an Animages Anime Grand Prix award.
-In 2006, five years after the series finished airing in Japan, it was 93rd in TV Asahi's list of Japan's 100 favorite animated TV series.
 Animerica reviewers felt the anime adaptation was similar to Ranma ½ in terms of premise and its using a similar musical score.
 Julie Davis found the characters to be "superficially pretty" and "so-clean-they-look-almost-like-paper-cutouts" with "really, really gigantic eyes", though she notes that the animal alter forms of the zodiac members were "cute and cuddly".
 Fellow reviewer Urian Brown disagreed, stating that "the characters are designed in a sleek stylish manner that is classy" and felt the animation was "refined".
 Though it only covers part of the manga, critics felt the ending brought the story to a good stopping point while making it clear that there was much left for the Sohma and Tohru to deal with, including the curse and Tohru's future choice between Kyo and Yuki.
 Though some felt the plot was lacking in development, they also praised the series for the strength of its character relationships.
 Allen Divers of Anime News Network called the series a "true emotional roller coaster" which hides "truly deep and heartfelt drama" behind humor, adding that the show explores many "aspects of emotion."